 This simultaneous movement between the stone and the blade helps creating sharp edges.
 It is important to move the stone in the direction that starts from the end of the blade to the highest point of it.
 Once you have finished with one blade, repeat the process with the other one.
 Thus, you have to sharpen the stone up and down at that part of the surface, where the blade tends to become thinner and, as a result honed.

-Put one blade up the other, crucify them and put the screw between the two holes.
+Put one blade up against the other in a crossed position and put the screw between the two holes.
 Then, start to turn the bolt clockwise, using your fingers.
 After that, use the power of the wrench to buckle the screw so that the blades hold fast to each other.
-Now that you have sharpened the loppers, the only thing that you need to do is test them whether the sharpening process has been done properly.
+Now that you have sharpened the loppers, the only thing that you need to do is test whether the sharpening process has been completed properly.

 Advisable, especially if you have used water stone, would be to put some lubricant on the blades as it will make them even sharper and faster.
 After that, test your loppers by cutting leaves, bushes and trees braches.
 If you still notice that your loppers are not as sharp as you would want, you can repeat the whole process until you reach the level you find suitable.

 Tips on How to Sharpen Other Types of Loppers